 A new law restored driving privileges to 30,000 Virginians whose licenses were previously suspended due to unpaid court fines, but tens of thousands more eligible Virginians must enroll before next year to get their licenses back.
-Civil rights advocates are concerned that a lack of public awareness over who is eligible and who
+Civil rights advocates are concerned that a lack of public awareness over who is eligible and who gets automatically enrolled is causing fewer people than expected to take advantage of the opportunity, the Richmond Times-Dispatch reports.

 From July through early August, 7,997 people signed up to get their licenses back.
 Randy Rollins, the president and founder of Drive to Work, a Richmond-based nonprofit, told the RTD that is “not a great outcome.”